Battlestar Galactica (fictional spacecraft): Re-imagined Battlestar Galactica (2003 series)

-The starboard hangar pod had been converted into a museum prior to Galacticas intended decommissioning.
-The starboard hangar deck was used to house civilian refugees from New Caprica after the evacuation, and earned the nickname "Camp Oilslick".
+After the evacuation from New Caprica, the starboard hangar deck was used to house civilian refugees and was given the nickname "Camp Oilslick".
 In "A Measure of Salvation", which followed "Torn", Major Lee Adama informs Galactica that their Raptor was on approach to the starboard landing deck, which indicated that the starboard flight pod had started flight operations again.
 However, this is likely a dialogue error because in the finale it was still shown to be a museum and Oilslick was never moved.

-In the episode "The Woman King", 300 additional passengers were shown being moved to the starboard hangar deck, and the area was given the name "Dogsville" by the Galactica crew.
+In the episode "The Woman King", 300 more passengers were shown being moved to the starboard hangar deck, and the area was given the name "Dogsville" by the Galactica crew.
 Upon arriving, each passenger was checked for medical issues by civilian doctors and medical staff.
 Also now housed in the starboard hangar deck was a makeshift bar called "Joe's", located behind a storage area.
 Joe's was equipped with a bumper pool table, Pyramid arcade area, and a heavily damaged Mark II Viper hanging over the bar.
 The bar was first seen in the episode "Taking a Break from All Your Worries".
 The bar appeared to have an alcohol still, similar to the one Chief Tyrol built in the port hangar deck, in the center of it.
-The piano that Kara Thrace plays in the episode "Someone to Watch Over Me" is located in Joe's Bar.
+The piano that Kara Thrace plays in the episode "Someone to Watch Over Me" is in Joe's Bar.

-In the episode "The Passage" Galactica was used to house fleet passengers during the trip through a star cluster, leaving the fleet vessels to be flown by skeleton crews with radiation medication.
+In the episode "The Passage", Galactica housed fleet passengers during the trip through a star cluster, leaving the fleet vessels to be flown by skeleton crews with radiation medication.